-During May 2021, when the winds started, (pre-rainy season winds), Anita heard that there were 11 homes where the roofs were falling apart (just tarp roofs), so the women couldn't cook meals for their family anymore as there was no shelter.
-That included the Children's Kitchen at the Brigada Community Center, where the food for over 310 children is prepared, and served.
+During May 2021, when the winds started, (pre-rainy season winds), Anita heard that there were 11 homes where the roofs were falling apart (just tarp roofs), so the women couldn't cook meals for their family as there was no shelter.
+That included the Kids Kitchen at the Community Center, where the food for over 310 children was being prepared, and served.
 So again, a plea for help, and we are so grateful for people coming forward to help pay for new roofing (laminate roof panels) and metal supports to be installed as roofing.

 Here you can see a couple of the houses that have problems...

-This is the laminate roofing being installed to help cover the dining area of the Brigada Community Kitchen where the children come to eat a meal, 5 days a week.
+This is the laminate roofing being installed to help cover the dining area of the Kids Kitchen where the children come to eat a meal, 5 days a week.
 At least they can stay dry now...

-We will be moving to a new piece of land in 2021 that we are purchasing, so this roofing will be moved and properly installed there once we have the area fenced and leveled.
+One day we will move to a new piece of land that we have purchased.
+Once its leveled and fenced, this roofing will be moved and properly installed there and eventually the kitchen will move as well.

-We ordered the laminate panels in bulk to get a better price, but the price ended up being more than we had anticipated because we have to get facturas (tax receipts to prove IVA was paid).
-It's a problem all Mexican charities have... so the total cost will be around 60,000 pesos.
-We have raised about 40,000 pesos so far.
+We ordered the laminate panels in bulk to get a better price, but the price ended up being more than we had anticipated because we have to get facturas (tax receipts to prove IVA (sales tax) was paid).
+It's a problem all Mexican charities have... so the total cost was over 60,000 pesos.
+Thanks to the wonderful donors who supported us with this project!

 One local charity (in Ajijic) - Lissa's Legacy - has already been helping with housing problems in San Pedro Itzicán.
 But there are just so many families in need!
-They work with Anita Torres of the Brigada Estatal because she knows the problems faced by the most vulnerable families.
+They work with Anita Torres because she knows the problems faced by the most vulnerable families.
 Lissa's Legacy has already rebuilt some walls of houses that were falling down.